Moland Municipality: Name

 The municipality (originally the parish) is named after the old Moland farm (Móðguland).
 The first element of the name is derived from the river Móðga.
 The river name comes from the Old Norse word móðigr which means "brave" or "courageous".
 The last element is land which means "land" or "district".
-The predecessor municipality of Austre Moland had the prefix austre (which means "eastern") which was added to differentiate the place from Vestre Moland which was located a little further south along the coast of Norway, but since that municipality was dissolved, the prefix here was no longer needed.
+Its predecessor Austre Moland Municipality had the prefix austre (which means "eastern") which was added to differentiate the place from Vestre Moland Municipality which was located a little further south along the coast of Norway, but since that municipality was dissolved, the prefix here was no longer needed.

 Coat of arms

 The coat of arms was granted on 7 January 1983.
 The official blazon is "Azure, a double chevron argent" (I blått en sølv dobbeltsparre).
 This means the arms have a blue field (background) and the charge is a double chevron that looks like the letter "M".
 The double chevron has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field symbolizes the importance of the sea for this municipality which had a long and rugged coastline.
 The double chevron design was chosen since it looks like the letter "M", the initial letter in the name of the municipality.
-The three points in the "M" also refer to the three areas that formed Moland municipality: Stokken, Flosta, and Austre Moland.
+The three points in the "M" also refer to the three areas that formed Moland Municipality: Stokken Municipality, Flosta Municipality, and Austre Moland Municipality.
 The arms were designed by Oddvar André Enggav.

+Churches

+The Church of Norway had one parish (sokn) within Moland Municipality.
+At the time of the municipal dissolution, it was part of the Austre Moland prestegjeld and the Aust-Nedenes prosti (deanery) in the Diocese of Agder.